robertklep/dsm7-usb-serial-drivers/README.md

 * `pl2303` (not for all platforms)
 * `ti_usb_3410_5052` (not for all platforms)

+**NB**: some USB serial devices may already be supported natively by Synology using its USB CDC ACM driver (`/lib/modules/cdc-acm.ko`).

 ### Supported platforms

 See [the modules/ directory](https://github.com/robertklep/dsm7-usb-serial-drivers/tree/main/modules).

-Drivers for DSM 7.0 are available for most platforms, drivers for DSM 7.1 are slowly being added.
+Drivers for DSM 7.0 are available for most platforms, drivers for DSM 7.2 and 7.2 are slowly being added.
 If you're missing drivers for a particular platform, please [open an issue](https://github.com/robertklep/dsm7-usb-serial-drivers/issues) and I see what I can do (please also add the kernel version of your platform to your issue, you can find that out with `uname -a` from a terminal).

+**NB**: this repository is only for USB serial device drivers, it doesn't (and won't) provide drivers for other types of USB devices (TV tuners, Bluetooth, audio, etc).
+Sorry 🤷🏼‍♂️

 ### Which platform does my Synology use?